sorbet/sorbet/website/docs/error-reference.md

 and import that new package wherever it's needed.
 In some situations, there may be simpler ways to restructure the code that don't involve making a new package.

-## 3719

-> This error is specific to Stripe's custom `--stripe-packages` definition.
-If
-> you are at Stripe, please see [go/modularity](http://go/modularity) for more.

-Files that are marked `# packaged: false` must only define and reference completely unpackaged code.
-For example, `# packaged: false` files can be used to monkeypatch classes defined by the standard library.
-However, these monkey patches cannot mention packaged code.
-To monkeypatch something in the standard library and also mention a packaged definition do X.

 ## 3720

 > This error is specific to Stripe's custom `--stripe-packages` definition.
 If